WaverlyCole/FE-Compatibility-VoidSb-/README.md

 Features:

+    Auto-Updates: To be sure you are always using the latest version.

     Sandbox: Server-Sided Sandbox to treat itself like it was a LocalScript.

     Replication: Automatically creates Events to replicate input from Client.